-- 1. What freedoms guaranteed by the first amendment to the United States Constitution are the citizens in the image on the left exercising?
-Freedom of speech and assembly. - 2.
-What civic responsibility are the citizens on the right exercising?
-Rights of suffrage, the responsibility to cast a secret ballot and vote in a free and open election. - 3.
+- 1. What freedoms guaranteed by the first amendment to the United States Constitution are the citizens in the image on the left exercising? - 2.
+What civic responsibility are the citizens on the right exercising? - 3.
 How can citizens use the activities pictured above to involve themselves in the promotion of laws?